aetheric-oss/svc-cargo/docs/icd.md

 ## Overview

-This document details the common software interfaces required by all services in the Arrow ecosystem.
+This document defines the gRPC and REST interfaces unique to the `svc-cargo` microservice.

-Each service may add additional interfaces.

 Attribute | Description
 --- | ---